eladelrom/poet/effectiveidea/_posts/chat.md

 </pre>
 <br>
 <h3>index.html</h3>

-Right before the body tag, we will define the global variables, that will point to the server we will be using;
+Right before the body tag in the index file, we will define the global variables, that will point to the server we will be using;
 <br>
 <br>
 <pre class="prettyprint">
+&#60;script&#62;
   // declare global variable
   var socketURL = 'ws://localhost:8081/',
     isDebugModeState = false;
+&#60;/script&#62;
 </pre>
 <br>
 <h3>chatModule partial</h3>

-We also need the html partial;
+We also need the html partial that holds our simple minimalistic view of our application;
 <br>
 <br>
 <pre class="prettyprint">